Songloading/Plane/README.md

 # Plane
-A tutorial of Egret engine
+The very first project implemented by Egret engine.